painpita/anki-kuroco/README.md

 Some bugs remain unfixed for now :
   * Sometimes, the user might be redirected to the profile page without apparent reason
-  * If the language is switched to japanese, it can't be changed back
   * If the language is different from english, it will not display in flip cards (kuroco bug)